blessedjasonmwanza/MoneyUnify/Examples/Sparco/ReadMe.md

 ## SETUP

--  Login to your Sparco your account [here](https://gateway.sparco.io/) then, go to ```Settings``` tab and   order to obtain both your public and private/secret keys
+-  Login to your Sparco account [here](https://gateway.sparco.io/) then, go to ```Settings``` tab in order to obtain both your public and private/secret keys

- - Create your account on [MoneyUnify](https://dashboard.moneyunify.com) and use your above obtained keys to create your  muid (MoneyUnify ID)
+ - Create your account on [MoneyUnify](https://dashboard.moneyunify.com) and use your above-obtained keys to create your  muid (MoneyUnify ID)

 <hr>

 ## Collecting online Mobile Payments [example]
-> Use your favourite stack to collect money via USSD from customers in Zambia
+> Use your favorite stack to collect money via USSD from customers in Zambia

 - **API Collection URL** ***https://api.moneyunify.com/sparco/request_payment*** - *POST*